mne-tools/mne-python/doc/install/mne_python.rst

     Most of our instructions start with ``$``, which indicates that the commands are designed to be run from a Bash command prompt.

-    Windows command prompts to not expose the same command-line tools as Bash shells, so things like ``which`` will not work, and you need to use alternatives, such as::
+    Windows command prompts do not expose the same command-line tools as Bash shells, so things like ``which`` will not work, and you need to use alternatives, such as::